Ultium: Assembly

-For the GMC Hummer EV, two 12-module battery packs are wired in series, creating two 400 V, 100 kWh batteries; these batteries are stacked and wired in parallel, yielding 200 kWh storage capacity.
-The stacks can be temporarily switched to be wired in series, allowing for DC fast charging at up to 800 V and 350 kW.
+For the GMC Hummer EV, there are two layers.
+At each layer, 12 modules are wired in series, creating a 400 V, 100 kWh battery layer; these two layers are then stacked and wired in parallel, yielding 200 kWh storage capacity for electric motors at the 400V level.
+For charging at 800V DC fast charging stations however, the two layers can be temporarily switched to be wired in series, allowing for DC fast charging at up to 800 V and 350 kW.
+The Cadillac Lyriq has a 12-module battery pack, essentially equivalent to a single layer of the Hummer, operating at 400 V (nominal) and capable of charging at a rate of up to 190 kW.
+Due to the modular nature of the battery pack, vehicles using fewer than 12 battery modules will operate at lower nominal voltages.